-Component 2: Design and make task Non-exam assessment: approximately 35 hours 50% of qualification.
+Component 2: Design and make task (non-exam assessment): approximately 35 hours 50% of qualification.

-In Design and Technology at Coombe Dean, students combine practical and technological skills with creative thinking to design and make products that solve problems and meet specific needs.
-They learn to use current technologies and consider the environmental, social and moral impact of future technological developments.
+Design and Technology at Coombe Dean combines practical and technological skills with creative thinking to design and make products that solve problems and meet specific needs.
+Students learn to use current technologies and consider the environmental, social and moral impact of future technological developments.
 They also learn to think creatively and logically in order to improve the quality of life, solve problems as individuals and work collaboratively on different types of tasks.

-Students work in a range of stimulating contexts that provide a range of opportunities and draw on the local ethos, community and wider world, students identify needs and opportunities.
+Students work in a range of stimulating contexts that provide a range of opportunities and draw on the local ethos, community and wider world.
+They identify needs and opportunities.
 They respond with ideas, products and systems, challenging expectations where appropriate and considering aesthetic, technical, cultural, health, social, emotional, economic, industrial and environmental issues.
 As they do so, they evaluate present and past design and technology, and its uses and effects.